-Hst 101, 102, 103 History of Western Civilization 3 credits each
+Hst 101, 102, 103 History of Western Civilization 3 hours each

-Origins and development of western civilization from ancient times to the present.
-May be entered any term.
+Origins and development of western civilization from ancient times to the present, May be entered any term.

-Hst.
-201, 202, 203 History of the United States 3 credits each
+History of the United States 3 hours each

 From colonial times to the present.
-May be entered any term.
+May be entered any term,

-Hst 257, 258, 259 Introduction to Ethnic History of the United States 3 credits each
+Hst 256, 257, 258 Introduction to Ethnic History of the United States 3 hours each

 Focuses on the roles ethnic minority groups have played in the industrial, agricultural, artistic, intellectual and political life of the nation.
-Hst 257 emphasizes the native American, Hst 258 the Black American and Hst 259 the Chicano.
+Hst 256 emphasizes the native American; Hst 257 the Black American and Hst 258 the Chicano.
 May be entered any term.